-The USAV DCR indicate that introductions be done through a sideline processional.
+Introductions should be done through a sideline processional.
 To maintain more consistency with the protocol followed by the women and at the men's national tournament, the committee recommends that the players be introduced at the end line with the officials near the score table.